STARTING A CANDLE MAKING BUSINESS

 To simplify the process we prefer to work backwards.
 Below is an example of how to do that:

 - How much do I think my customer will pay?
 A good time to determine this is during the “Who Would Want to Buy My Candles” phase.
-Based on what other types of brands your target customer is following on Instagram or pinning on Pinterest, you should be able to get a fairly good idea of what their spending habits look like.
+Research your target customer on Instagram or Pinterest to see who they follow.
+This will give you an idea of what to base pricing off of.
 For this example, let’s say the appropriate retail price is $45.

 - If you plan to wholesale your candles in retail stores or on e-commerce platforms like Houzz or AhaLife, your wholesale price would typically be half of your retail price to account for the reseller’s margin.
 So in this example, your wholesale price would need to be $22.50.